Francisco José Múgica: Mexican Revolution

 Years later, he moved to Mexico City, where he had contact with various figures in conspiracies for the Mexican Revolution.
 In 1910 he traveled to San Antonio, Texas, to begin the organization of the revolutionary meetings.
 He joined forces with Pascual Orozco and took what would become Ciudad Juárez in 1911.
 Then, with Lucio Blanco, they started to do the first land distribution in Matamoros, Tamaulipas, in 1913.
-He was subsequently charged with various military activities, such as being a general and lieutenant to Venustiano Carranza and Alvaro Obregón among others.
+He was subsequently charged with various military activities, such as being a general and lieutenant to Venustiano Carranza and Álvaro Obregón among others.
 He led the revolutionary forces in Michoacán, where he met Lázaro Cárdenas, to whom he would be his ideological mentor.
 His military career led to disagreements with General Obregón, who ordered his assassination.
 Cárdenas let Múgica know the intentions of Obregón and allowed his executioners to escape.
 At the end of his military career, he was responsible for the Heroic Military Academy (Mexico), the Commander in the South and was Governor of Tabasco and President of the Military Court.